FBruzzesi/anyschema/README.md

 To allow interoperability with pydantic models.

+## When to use `anyschema`

+`anyschema` is designed for scenarios where some type specifications (e.g. a Pydantic Model) want to be used as a single source of truth for both validation and (dataframe) schema generation.

+The typical use cases are: Data pipelines, API to database workflows, schema generation, type-safe data processing.

 ## Why `anyschema`?

 The project was inspired by a [Talk Python podcast episode](https://www.youtube.com/live/wuGirNCyTxA?t=2880s) featuring